Skip to main content

 Immigrant and refugee seniors

 Ask about language help before the appointment starts.
-Hawaii’s free tax-help network and the federal Low Income Taxpayer Clinic providers in Hawaii can be especially useful when language or paperwork barriers make ordinary tax filing harder.
+Hawaii’s free tax-help network and federal taxpayer-help options can be useful when language or paperwork barriers make ordinary tax filing harder.

 Does Hawaii tax Social Security benefits for seniors?

 No. Hawaii does not tax Social Security benefits on the state return.
-The 2025 N-11 instructions tell taxpayers to subtract the Social Security amount on Hawaii line 14.
 But that does not always mean you should skip filing.
 Some seniors still file to claim the renters credit, the Food/Excise Tax Credit, or a refund of state withholding.

 Are pensions, IRAs, and 401(k) withdrawals treated the same way in Hawaii?

 No. Hawaii is much more generous to qualifying employer-funded pension income than to self-funded or employee-deferred retirement money.
-The state instructions say many public pensions and employer-funded private pensions can be excluded, while many traditional IRAs, 401(k) plans, Thrift Savings Plan withdrawals, and other deferred-compensation plans can still be partly or fully taxable.
-If the plan is mixed, use Schedule J.
+Many public pensions and employer-funded private pensions can be excluded, while many traditional IRAs, 401(k) plans, Thrift Savings Plan withdrawals, and other deferred-compensation plans can still be partly or fully taxable.

 Is there a Hawaii renter rebate for seniors?

 Not as a separate statewide senior rebate check.
-Hawaii’s real renter help is the low-income household renters credit on Schedule X. For 2025, that credit requires Hawaii adjusted gross income under $30,000, more than $1,000 in rent, Hawaii residency for more than nine months, and a unit fully subject to real property tax.
-Many seniors should also check the Food/Excise Tax Credit.
+Hawaii’s main renter help is the low-income household renters credit on Schedule X. For 2025, that credit requires Hawaii adjusted gross income under $30,000, more than $1,000 in rent, Hawaii residency for more than nine months, and a unit fully subject to real property tax.

 What property-tax relief should older homeowners check first in Hawaii?

 Start with your county, not the state return.
-On Oahu, check the Honolulu home exemption and the homeowner tax credit.
+On Oahu, check the Honolulu home exemption and homeowner tax credit.
 In Maui County, check the homeowner exemption and circuit breaker.
 On the Big Island, check the County of Hawaii home exemption program.
-On Kauai, check the home exemption and the Home Preservation Tax Limitation.
+On Kauai, check the home exemption, income-based relief, and Home Preservation Tax Limitation.

 Where can seniors get free tax help in Hawaii?